enlivenedcooperative/enlivenedcoop-website/_courses/huasteca.md

 ## Learning Journey summary

-- We require a minimum of 10 people and will take a maximum of 20 people
+- We require a minimum of 10 people and will take a maximum of 15 people

-- Registration start date -​ July 30, 2022
+- Registration start date -​ October 21, 2022

-- Registration last date - October 7th, 2022
+- Registration last date - October 7th, 2023

-- Dates of the learning journey - October 23rd - November 4th, 2022
+- Dates of the learning journey - October 23rd - November 4th, 2023

 - No of days - 13 days

-- Cost - from $2,000 USD in shared accommodation and $2,300 in private accommodation (early bird until July 15, 2022).
+- Cost - from $2,300 USD in shared accommodation and $2,600 in private accommodation (early bird until July 15, 2022).
 After that date, the cost is $2,800 and $3,100, respectively.
 We require a non-refundable $500 USD deposit to confirm a place.

 - How will we be traveling - We​ ​will​ ​have​ ​pre-booked​ ​cars​ ​for​ ​the​ ​travel.